 If we apply these sizes to a cushion cut center stone and round brilliant sides stones, we can get a good idea of the carat weight of the ring.

-So, the carat weight of Meghan Markle’s engagement ring is approximately 3.8 carats in total, with a three carat cushion cut center stone.
+So, the carat weight of Meghan Markle’s engagement ring is approximately 3.8 carats in total, with a 3 carat cushion cut center diamond.